Hengqin Bridge

 Hengqin Bridge (横琴大桥) is a suspension bridge in Zhuhai, Guangdong, China.
 It is 1425 m in length and was constructed at a cost of CNY 320 million.

+History

 Construction started in 1992 and the bridge was completed in 1999.
 Prior to 2013 it was the only bridge linking the city of Zhuhai and Hengqin.
 The bridge carries 6 lanes of traffic of Huandao Road across the Hongwan Waterway, a channel connecting the Xi River/Modaomen River and Praia Grande Bay.